- Recommended

 Gatwick Aviation Museum

-Volunteer-run museum near the airport with British aircraft, aviation artifacts, and cockpits.
-A strong niche stop for aviation enthusiasts with close-up access to historic planes.
+Volunteer-run aviation museum near the airport with historic British aircraft, cockpits, and restoration projects.
+A strong niche stop for aviation enthusiasts using Gatwick.

 Distance: 17 miles (28 km)